 Free and Low-Cost Tips:

 - Close vents in the basement: Heat rises in multi-level structures.
 Accordingly, the basement tends to be the coldest place in the house.
-Closing vents in the basement will push the A/C into the upper levels of the home.
-This way, each level is equally cool.
+Closing vents in the basement will push the A/C into the home’s upper levels.
+This way, each level will be equally cooled.

 - Programmable Thermostats: Program your thermostat to turn off while you’re away.
 You can also set variations for nighttime vs daytime.
 At night, it may even be cool enough to open windows instead of using A/C. Spare your HVAC system from overworking itself so you can save your money.

 - Use fans: Keep ceiling fans on to circulate cool air inside.
-In case there aren’t ceiling fans, standing blow fans are a cheap alternative.
+In case there aren’t ceiling fans, standing blow fans are an affordable alternative.

 - Turn off exhaust fans: Bathroom vents release hot moist air from the house during a shower.
 Consequently, cold air can escape too!
 Close the bathroom door while the vent is on and turn it off when the shower is done.
 Similarly, the kitchen hood removes heat from the stovetop while cooking.
 Always remember to turn off exhaust vents as soon as you’re done using them.

 - Shading: Heat radiation can get inside through direct light.
 So, close blinds and curtains on the sun-facing sides of your home.
-In addition, plants or coverings can block light outside of the home.
+In addition, plants or coverings can provide shading outside of the home.

 - Insulation: Make sure your attic is insulated as well as the walls.
 Insulation is an affordable and easy fix.
-It traps the cool air in while preventing hot air from getting in.
-A QII (quality insulation inspection) ensures insulation is installed properly and efficiently.
+It traps the cool air while preventing hot air from getting in.
+A QII (quality insulation inspection) ensures insulation is installed thoroughly with no gaps.

 - Duct Leakage: Get your ducts inspected for air leaks.
 If ductwork isn’t properly pressurized, the HVAC system cannot operate efficiently.
+Duct leakage is a diagnostic measure that can tell us if your system is over or under-producing.
 Learn more about the process here.

 - Rated Equipment: When it comes time to replace or install an HVAC system, choose energy-efficient brands.
 Efficient equipment will have a special rating, such as Energy Star.
 The return on investment will be worth it, especially in peak seasons.

-- Reflective Windows and Roofing: In warmer climates, choose windows, doors, and roofing with high reflective value.
+- Reflective Windows and Roofing: In warmer climates, choose windows, doors, and roofing with a high reflectance value.
 They are designed to prevent heat absorption.

 - Building Leakage Analysis: Within no time a technician can evaluate the internal pressure of your home.
 If they find issues in their data, they can analyze and locate where cold air is leaking out of the building.
 Common problem areas are windows, flooring, roofing, and doors.